EdDataScienceEES/tutorial-HeleneEngler/tut_template.md

                             # but none outside Cook´s distance (residuls vs leverage)
 shapiro.test(resid4)        # p>0.05 = normal distribution
 ```
-*Note
-When comparing models be careful to make sure the same number of observations is used for each parameters, as some data sets have N/A values.
+> **_NOTE:_** *When comparing models be careful to make sure the same number of observations is used for each parameters, as some data sets have N/A values.
 To avoid this it can be helpful to clean your data first.
 This [CC tutorial]() teaches you how to do that.*

 As we have a big number of parameters, checking all possible combinations can take quite a long time.
 To make things faster we can use an automated computation process, that checks the models for us, step by step: **Stepwise Regression Analysis**